Mini Lemon Sugar Skull Cakes

 Frequently Asked Questions

-This recipe makes 9 mini lemon skull cakes and would make great gifts displayed in a mini cake box with a window.
+This recipe makes 9 mini lemon skull cakes — they make great gifts packaged in small cake boxes.

 Lemon Sugar Skull Cakes